This post was last updated on October 6th, 2020 at 12:16 pm

 Utah.arrests.org: You can find 7 counties on the Utah arrests.org page but moderate activity throughout the database.

-Virginia.arrests.org: The Virginia arrests.org database covers 13 counties with significantly above average activity and engagement from the visitors.
+Virginia.arrests.org: The arrests.org VA database covers 13 counties with significantly above-average activity and engagement from the visitors.

 West Virginia.arrests.org: 10 counties are included in the West Virginia arrests.org database but the engagement level on this page is extremely low.